Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 ## To Initialise a GPIO Port:
 1. Enable the clock to the port by altering the RCC_AHB1ENR register
-2. Set the mode of the GPIO Pin : MODER Register for the specific pin
+2. Set the mode of the GPIO Pin : In the MODER Register for the specific pin
-3. Set the pin to Pull-up / Pull-down
+3. Set the pin to Pull-up / Pull-down type - Required only if the pin is configured in Input Mode
 4. Set the output speed of the Pin - Not required if pin configured in INPUT Mode.
-5. Set the output type of the I/O port - Output Push Pull / Output open drain - Not required if pin configured in INPUT Mode.
+5. Set the output type of the I/O port - Output Push Pull / Output open drain - Not required if pin is configured in INPUT Mode.